ool3/python_reverse_dict/README.md

 Inverse dictionary:
 OrderedDict([('v1', 'k1'), ('v2', 'k2'), ('v3', 'k3'), ('v4', 'k4'), ('v5', 'k5'), ('v6', 'k6'), ('v7', 'k7'), ('v8', 'k8'), ('v9', 'k9'), ('v10', 'k10')])
 ```

+**Note**:
+* An `OrderedDict()` is used instead but if a simple `dict` would have been used,
+the inverse dictionary would have respected the original insertion order also
+since starting from Python 3.6, the insertion order is an implementation detail
+(though **not a guarantee** in Python 3.6).
+However,
+[as of Python 3.7](https://stackoverflow.com/a/39980744), you can be guaranteed
+that insertion order is supported for `dict`.

 <div align="right"> <a href="#python_reverse_dict"> ^top </a> </div>